oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 ---
 layout: blog_post
-title: "Three ways to configure Okta in your Angular app"
+title: "Three ways to configure modules in your Angular app"
 author: alisa-duncan
 by: advocate
 communities: [javascript]
-description: "Handling Okta module configuration in Angular three different ways - from static to run-time loading."
+description: "Learn how to add configuration to modules in Angular three different ways - from static, changing configs at build time, and to loading configurations at run-time."
 tags: [javascript, typescript, angular]
 tweets:
-- ""
-- ""
-- ""
+- "How do you handle your module configuration in #Angular apps? 🤔 We cover 3 ways to configure modules and when to use each method."
+- "Needing to load your Okta config from an API in your #Angular app?
+Learn when to use run-time loading and how to add it to your Okta integration."
-image:
+image: blog/angular-async-config/angular-async-config-social.jpg
 type: awareness
 github: https://github.com/oktadev/okta-angular-async-load-example
 ---